alkem-io/demo/README.md

 ### Basic Sample Data

-Navigate to the [Data Management page](http://localhost:4000/data-management) and clieck on the "Sample data" button.
+Navigate to the [Data Management page](http://localhost:4000/data-management) and click on the "Sample data" button.

 ### Full Sample Data